Best Things To Do in Telde, Gran Canaria

 In Spain there's always something to celebrate and the town of Telde is no exception to this rule.
 Almost every month of the year brings on a religious ceremony, which is usually a reason of celebration and fiesta for the local people.
 If you want to learn more about the Canarian way of life and customs and tradition, then participating in one of their celebrations is a good place to start.

 The first celebration of the year are all about the carnival season.
 There lots of Carnivals in Gran Canaria, starting with the one in the capital, which is the biggest event.
-There is also a carnival in Telde, which is 2018 will be celebrated under The Jungle theme.
+There is also a carnival in Telde, which is not as big as the one in the capital, but still fun to attend if you are staying in the area.

 The month of June brings with it the celebrations of San Juan Bautista, the patron saint of Telde.
 These festitivies are organized in the historical center, where the Church of San Juan Bautista is located and there's also the big square.
 These celebrations in honor of Saint John the Baptist marks the official start of summer in Telde.